ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 The next steps are the same as described above for the Git Feature Branch Workflow.
-Clone a local copy of the newly created remote, personal repository, create a feature branch, make your changes, commit your changes, and push the commits to your personal repository.
+Clone a local copy of the newly created remote, personal repository, create a feature branch, make your changes, commit your changes, and push the new branch with your commits to your personal repository.

 ### Making a pull request